RJ150/Capstone-Project/README.md

 # Capstone-Project
 This is a proof of my journey of many weeks of learning with Ladies in Tech Africa.
 My humble beginning Data Analysis.

-## Project Title: E Commerce Sales Analysis
+## Project Title: Sales Performance Analysis for a Retail Store.
 ---
 - [Project Overview](#project-overview)
 - [Data Sources](#data-sources)